ll7/paf21-1/README.md

 # Seminar Autonomous Driving (**P**raktikum **A**utonomes **F**ahren)

 ## About
-TODO: add a short introduction section what the project is about
+- [x] TODO: add a short introduction section what the project is about

+This project is a competition-like challenge in the course Seminar Autonomous driving at the University of Augsburg, which goal is to built an autonomous time trial system from start to finish

+-  Without traffic rules
+-  With traffic rules
+-  With traffic
+-  On different maps

 ## Team Members
 - Berghoff, Joshua